 It is important that your contact details are kept up to date so that we can contact you should a place become available.
 Please contact school if your circumstances or contact details change. email@example.com

-You will be sent notification of your appeal hearing along with a copy of the school’s case at least 10 school days in advance of the hearing.
+Appellants will be sent notification of their appeal hearing along with a copy of the school’s case at least 14 days in advance of the hearing.

 Further Information about School Admission Appeals can be found here: